jeiros/MDRun/README.md

 * **job_directory** The directory in which the job is going to be run in the HPC.
 You should launch the `launcher.sh` script from here once all the necessary files are in it.
-  * :exclamation: This directory **must** contain a `results` directory in it, if it doesn't your job will fail at the end!
   * This is the directory were all the `.pbs` & the rest of the input files should be.
 Also, this is where you issue the `bash launcher.sh` command.

 * **cuda_version** The cuda version to use via `module load cuda`.
 This is expected to not changed very frequently.